ABullement/MPES/README.md

 # MPES

-Operationalisation of the multi-parameter evidence synthesis (MPES) approach by Guyot et al., (2017) in R
+This is an operationalisation of the multi-parameter evidence synthesis (MPES) approach by Guyot et al., (2017) in R. Further details to be added in due course.